Xavier0Tao/UniManagementSystem/README.md

 3. Query grades and credits

-> Administrators can query students' grade and credits by specifying a student number when querying or just query all results.
+> Administrators can query students' grade and credits by specifying a student number or just query all results.

 ![img.png](imgs/gradeCredits.png)